10 Greatest Southern Rock and Roll Bands

 Many bands from America’s South are among the best in rock and roll

 Is there a difference between Southern rock and other types of rock?
 Hell, yeah!
 And here's why.
 The South was home to the Confederacy, which lost the American Civil War, and many southerners are still angry about that!
 Also, chattel slavery lasted much longer in the South than it did in the North, and because of this, racial issues seem a greater problem in the South.
 There’s much poverty in the South as well; some of the poorest states in the U.S. reside there.
 There’s also something known as Southern literature, a dark, flowery prose, dramatic as a twister, though soft as a cotton puff.
 (Anybody heard of Carson McCullers, Harper Lee or William Faulkner?)
-And Southern rockers try to convey these historical perspectives, art, sentiments, and traditions any way they can, though generally with lots of blazing guitars and plenty of soulful singing!
+And Southern rockers try to convey these historical perspectives, art, sentiments, and traditions any way they can, though generally with lots of blazing guitars and soulful singing!

 Anyway, many rock bands have sprung from this tragic land, which is beautiful and blighted, strong as moonshine and light as a mint julep, and this list tries to name the South’s top ten rock bands of all time.